true-async/php-true-async-rfc/basic.md

 Goodbye, Universe!
 ```

-The `suspend` operator can be used only for the current coroutine.
+The `suspend` keyword can be used only for the current coroutine.

-The `suspend` operator has no parameters and does not return any values,
+The `suspend` keyword has no parameters and does not return any values,
-unlike the yield operator.
+unlike the yield keyword.

-The `suspend` operator can be used in any function and in any place
+The `suspend` keyword can be used in any function and in any place
 including from the main execution flow:

 ```php